THE LIST SO FAR.....

 left LDDC he spent many years working on major regeneration projects around

 the world, the most recent being in St Kitts in the West Indies.
-Reg is

-now taking life a little easier at his home near his daughter at Broadwell Manor.
+In his last years Reg took life little easier at his home near his daughter at Broadwell Manor.
+In April 2004 Reg and and his wife Betty celebrated

 their 50th Wedding Anniversary with a lunchtime party at Stow-in-the Wold